 - Limiting gains: While traders can create a floor for their downside risk, they also create a ceiling for their potential gains simultaneously.
-By applying these strategies, you will not be able to reach the maximum potential profits as negatively correlated assets can erode their respective gains.
+By applying these strategies, you will not be able to reach the maximum potential profits, as negatively correlated assets can erode their respective gains.

 - Complexity: It can be a challenging practice, especially for novice and inexperienced traders.
 It requires sufficient knowledge and expertise.
 Without these requirements, you are likely to mess up your asset allocations and suffer huge losses instead of preventing them.

 - Costs: There are always various monetary and opportunity costs associated with hedging.
-Investing in different assets and utilizing derivates require paying commissions and fees to financial intermediaries.
+Investing in different assets and utilizing derivates requires paying commissions and fees to financial intermediaries.
 Moreover, there are always better investments you can make.
 Therefore, by hedging, you incur opportunity costs.

 Types of Hedging Risk Strategies for Risk Management

 There are several different strategies you can apply to hedge your investment.
 Here are a few examples: